SophMC/notechain/README.md

 *Theory*

-- Classification: Task of assigning objects to one of several pre-defined categories.
+- **Classification**: Task of assigning objects to one of several pre-defined categories.
-- Bootstrapping: Random sampling WITH replacements.
+- **Bootstrapping**: Random sampling WITH replacements.
 Repeatedly sampling from the same sample.
-- Bootstrap Aggregation (Bagging): Each model in an ensemble has an equal weight.
+- **Bootstrap Aggregation (Bagging)**: Each model in an ensemble has an equal weight.
 Each model is built in parallel.
-Example: Random Forest.
+Example: Random
+Forest.

-- Boosting: Can be better than Bagging.
+- **Boosting**: Can be better than Bagging.
 Models are built sequentially and learn where previous models were strong/weak and weight them accordingly.
 Example: AdaBoost

 --------------------